benhsieh-dev/Roberthood/README.md

+ # To run your app locally if using rvm:

+Terminal 1 (start this first): source ~/.rvm/scripts/rvm && rvm use 3.1.7
-Depending on the environment setup, may use bundle exec rails s to run the application
+BUNDLE_GEMFILE= bundle exec rails server

+Terminal 2 (for frontend):
+npm start

 # Roberthood